Simon Harris: General election

 On 8 November 2024, after returning from a European Council meeting in Hungary, Harris sought a dissolution of the 33rd Dáil, which was granted by President Michael D. Higgins, and scheduled a general election for 29 November.
 In a speech at Government Buildings, Harris said "the time is now right to ask the Irish people to give a new mandate" and "if you give me your trust, I will give you my all".

-On 22 November, during the final weekend of the campaign, Simon Harris walked away from an emotional exchange with Charlotte Fallon, a carer from St Joseph's Foundation, in Kanturk, County Cork.
-Fallon, a worker in a section 39 disability organisation, accused the government of neglecting carers and people with disabilities.
+On 22 November, during the final weekend of the campaign, Harris walked away from an exchange with Charlotte Fallon, a carer from St Joseph's Foundation, in Kanturk, County Cork.
+Fallon, a worker in a disability organisation, accused the government of neglecting carers and people with disabilities.
 Harris dismissed her claims, leading to a tense exchange and his abrupt departure after she called him "not a good man".
 The incident, captured on video by RTÉ News, drew criticism from activists and opposition politicians who condemned Harris for his dismissive response.
 Fallon later said she felt "shaken" and upset.
-Harris rang her the following morning to apologise, admitting he had been "harsh" and should have given her more time.
+Harris rang her the following morning to apologise, saying that he had been "harsh" and should have given her more time.
 Fine Gael deputy leader Helen McEntee defended Harris, citing the long day of campaigning.

 Harris was re-elected to the Dáil on the first count.
 He resigned as Taoiseach on the morning of 18 December, which was the day of the first meeting of the 34th Dáil.
 Harris and the other members of the government continued to carry out their duties until their successors were appointed on 23 January 2025.